neilsteven1997/cybersecurity/writeups/networking-secure-protocols-tryhackme-2025-12-13.md

 * Decrypting HTTPS traffic requires access to the session's private encryption key, confirming that the underlying communication remains standard HTTP.

-How many packets did the TLS negotiation and establishment take in the Wireshark HTTPS screenshots above?
-- 8

-What is the number of the packet that contain the GET /login when accessing the website over HTTPS?
-- 10

 ---
 ## SMTPS, POP3S, and IMAPS